CI best practices

 Prompt for your coding agent

 Audit this repository's GitHub Actions CI against StarSling's best-practices catalog and fix what's missing.
-Start by reading the machine-readable index at https://starsling.dev/best-practices/github-actions.md, then read each per-practice page it links (at https://starsling.dev/best-practices/github-actions/<slug>.md) so you have the full guidance for every practice.
-Go through this repo's .github/workflows and check them against each practice: dependency caching, shallow checkout, test sharding, building and testing only what changed, path filters, cancelling superseded runs with concurrency groups, keeping advisory checks off the critical path, queue time, pinning actions to commit SHAs, and scoping id-token write to the publishing job.
-For every gap, apply the fix following that practice's page and respect its guardrails (for example, keep a full-run fallback when scoping to changed files, and never de-scope a check that runs real tests).
+Start by reading the machine-readable index at https://starsling.dev/best-practices/github-actions.md, then read each per-practice page it links (at https://starsling.dev/best-practices/github-actions/{slug}.md) so you have the full guidance for every practice.
+Go through this repo's .github/workflows plus CI-adjacent test and integration source, and check them against each practice: dependency caching, shallow checkout, test sharding, building and testing only what changed, path filters, cancelling superseded runs with concurrency groups, keeping advisory checks off the critical path, queue time, right-sizing runners from measured job behavior, replacing fixed test sleeps with bounded readiness polling, waiting on container healthchecks instead of sleeping for service startup, bounding every runner-executing job with timeout-minutes, least-privilege GITHUB_TOKEN permissions, scoped and gated secrets, safe pull_request_target usage, cache-poisoning prevention, pinning actions to commit SHAs, and scoping id-token write to the publishing job.
+For every gap, apply the fix following that practice's page and respect its guardrails (for example, keep a full-run fallback when scoping to changed files, never de-scope a check that runs real tests, and never execute fork code in a privileged workflow).
 Show me the diff and open a PR for each change rather than applying anything blindly, and skip any practice that genuinely does not apply to this repo, noting why.

 FAQ